Brazil's Petrobras begins process to sell minority stakes in five power plants

-RIO DE JANEIRO, June 4 (Reuters) - Brazilian state-run oil firm Petrobras has started the process to sell its minority stakes in five power plants throughout Brazil, it said in a filing on Thursday night.
+RIO DE JANEIRO (Reuters) - Brazilian state-run oil firm Petrobras has started the process to sell its minority stakes in five power plants throughout Brazil, it said in a filing on Thursday night.

 The power plants range from natural gas to hydroelectricand are located in four states.
 They have a total installed capacity of almost 700 megawatts.

-In the filing, Petroleo Brasileiro SA, as the firm is formally known, announced the so-called ‘teaser’ phase, in which certain technical information is made available to potential buyers.
+In the filing, Petroleo Brasileiro SA (PETR4.SA), as the firm is formally known, announced the so-called ‘teaser’ phase, in which certain technical information is made available to potential buyers.